aromig/romigdotdev/blog/build-right-workshop-with-wes-bos.md

 date: "2018-06-11T13:26:21-04:00"
 ---

 I had been waiting patiently for a few months to find out who would be the speaker for the next [Build Right](https://buildright.io/) [Makers Series](https://buildright.io/maker-series/) workshop and I finally heard the news at a recent [Dayton Web Developers](https://www.meetup.com/dayton-web-developers/) meetup that it would be [Wes Bos](https://wesbos.com).
-Wes is a full-stack developer from Hamilton, Cananda, who creates very easy-to-understand web development tutorial videos such as [JavaScript30](https://javascript30.com), [CSSGrid](https://cssgrid.io/), and [ES6 for Everyone](https://es6.io/).
+Wes is a full-stack developer from Hamilton, Canada, who creates very easy-to-understand web development tutorial videos such as [JavaScript30](https://javascript30.com), [CSSGrid](https://cssgrid.io/), and [ES6 for Everyone](https://es6.io/).

 I have worked through JavaScript30 and CSSGrid and he has a very natural talent of teaching and walking you through his hands-on courses.
 I especially like that his courses will have a flub or two - actual mistakes that he will troubleshoot to get it back in order, giving you a glimpse at a real coding experience.